jzw2/rust-capr/docs/main.typ

 Additionally, this particular sound law is observable because of the conservative orthography of English.
 But English has only (relativly speaking) recently been written down.
 If, for instance, English and German had written down their language back when they were one language, would it be possible for a learner of the language to similarly form a large list of rules to derive the English pronunciation, and a different set of rules to derive the German pronunciation?

 The Neogrammarians had a similar thought, and believed not only that English and German could be derived from a common ancestor like this, but that they could project even further back, relating most language of Europe along with many languages of India.
 These languages included English, German, French, Spanish, Greek, Russian, Hindi, and more.

 The oldest literarly languages known to Neogrammarians: Latin, Greek, and Sanskrit, not only had correspondences in vocabulary, but also similarities in Grammar.
 This led them to postulate the existance of the Proto-Indo-European (PIE) language, which then diversified and split into various daughter languages.
 Similar to the example of English and German, often one language might have had a sound law apply, but another language might have preserved a more archaic form.   @hock2021principles

-The Neogrammarians craeted these sound laws under the Neogrammarian assumption: Sound Laws are completely regular.
+The Neogrammarians craeted these sound laws under the Neogrammarian Hypothesis, as shown in @neogrammarian

+#definition[Neogrammarian Hypothesis][Sound Laws are regular] <neogrammarian>

 In this, they tried to bring linguistics in line with the the laws of the natural world.
 This may be roughly equivalent to saying that all languages consist of a mathematical function taking a protoword and outputs a modern reflex.
 This function would then be composed of smaller functions, the sound laws, that could then be combined under function composition.

 Like any science, the actual data will not 100%.
 They believed what exception that they encountered were merely sound laws that had been not sufficiently generalized.